orpheus-db/implementation/README.md

 ```
 dh commit -f checkout.csv -m 'first commit'
 ```
-Any changed or new records from commit file will be appended to the corresponding CVD, labaled with a new version.
+Any changed or new records from commit file will be appended to the corresponding CVD, labeled with a new version.
 One special case is the committing of a subset of previous checkedout version.
 For such case, OrpheusDB will commit as user wishes.

 To avoid the cost of additional storage, OrpheusDB also supports query against CVD.
 The run command will prompt user with input to execute SQL command directly.
 If `-f` is specified, it will execute the SQL file specified.
 ```